naver/svc/README.md

-# Reuse of Views and CT
+# Reuse of Views and ControlTower

-"Views" and "CT" can be reused in different Screens.
+"Views" and "ControlTower" can be reused in different Screens.
 (It means it has same look or same usecase and proccess)

+ 1) Views
+    you can easily reuse "Views" in this pattern

+ 2) ControlTower
-If you want to reuse you should refer your screen as "SvcScreen" or make "Abstract Screen (implements SvcScreen)" with common methods then refer the "Abstract Screen" on your reused "Views" or "CT".
+   If you want to reuse you should implement your screen as "Screen"or make "Abstract Screen (implements Screen)" with common methods then refer the "Abstract Screen" on your reused "Views" or "ControlTower".